Whitewater Rafting: Family Trips to Class V Rivers

 Multi-Day Rafting: The Ultimate River Experience

 While day trips are fun, multi-day rafting expeditions are transformative.
-There is nothing quite like spending several days on a river, camping on sandy beaches, cooking over a campfire, and falling asleep to the sound of rushing water.
+Spending several days on a river — camping on sandy beaches, cooking over a campfire, falling asleep to rushing water — creates something that day trips cannot.

 What to Expect

-Most multi-day trips are fully outfitted, meaning the outfitter provides all food, camping gear, cooking equipment, and guides.
-Your job is to paddle, eat, sleep, and enjoy.
+Most multi-day trips are fully outfitted: the outfitter provides all food, camping gear, cooking equipment, and guides.
+Your job is to paddle, eat, and enjoy.
 The typical daily rhythm:

-- Morning: Wake to coffee and a hot breakfast prepared by guides.
-Break camp and load gear onto rafts.
+- Morning: Coffee and a hot breakfast prepared by guides.
+Break camp, load gear onto rafts.

 - Mid-morning to afternoon: Paddle through rapids interspersed with calm sections.
-Stop for lunch on a riverside beach.
+Lunch on a riverside beach.

 - Late afternoon: Arrive at camp.
-Set up tents, swim, fish, explore, or simply relax.
+Swim, explore, relax.

-- Evening: Gourmet dinner (yes, gourmet, multi-day outfitters take food seriously), campfire socializing, stargazing.
+- Evening: Gourmet dinner (multi-day outfitters take food seriously), campfire socializing, stargazing.

 |---|---|---|---|